crouzet-o/reproducibleResearch/000-preRegistration/preRegistration-template.md

 - All information in this document has to be frozen _before_ data analysis and _even better_, ideally, _before_ data collection;
-- Any changes during the data collection and analysis process _must_ be stated in a separate document with reference to planned processes described in this document;
+- Any changes during the data collection and analysis process that would take place _after_ the pre-registration date _must_ be stated in a separate document with reference to planned processes described in this document;

 1 Research questions / statements